 We came on Saturday before noon, during the high tide.
 After a few hours, during the low tide, the water disappeared.
 In spite of the sunny day, we couldn’t enjoy the sea.
 Water was nearly 1 km ahead and it wasn’t sweet to go there…

 The area near the beach during the low tide is filthy.
 It may discourage people.
-A beach bedding is filled up sharp seashells surrounded by mud and algae.
-In my opinion, the Southend beach isn’t worth to see.
+A beach bedding is filled up with sharp seashells surrounded by mud and algae.
+In my opinion, the Southend beach isn’t worth seeing.
 You can enjoy it during the high tide only.

-If you want to visit a whole pier you need to pay the 4 GBP admission on the shoreward end of the pier.
-I think, that this price is worth to visit the best place in the whole Southend.
-It will compensate your staying after “enjoying” a sludgy beach.
+If you want to visit the whole pier you need to pay 4 GBP for admission to the shoreward end of the pier.
+I think, that this price is worth visiting the best place in the whole of Southend.
+It will compensate you’re staying after “enjoying” a sludgy beach.

-Lifeboat station uses two boathouses due to large tidal range and extensive drying foreshore.
+The lifeboat station uses two boathouses due to the large tidal range and extensive drying foreshore.

 There are no other interesting places to see in Southend-on-sea.
 This is a typical English seaside resort.
 You can find here a lot of shops and leisure spots like a funfair.